iamtushar28/Elvia/README.md

 ### Dynamic Results Display
 - Both host and players see a real-time leaderboard with scores and dynamic score bars when the quiz ends.

+### Result Review &
+- players can review their submited answer.

+### Smart AI Explanation
+- players can get Smart consise Explanation of their answers by AI

 ### Firebase Integration
 - Uses Firestore for real-time database capabilities and data persistence.